 Two kilometers past this sign the road gets a little sketchy.
-It turns to dirt and one section you could fall if you’re not careful.
+It turns to dirt and one section you could easily fall if you’re not careful.
 A scooter or motorcycle could navigate it no problem, but be careful.
-And about a half kilometer further is where I ran smack dab into the remains of the Paiwan tribe’s Wangjia Old Village 望嘉舊社, or Vungalid as it’s known in the Paiwan language.
+About half kilometer further is where I ran smack dab into the remains of the Paiwan tribe’s Wangjia Old Village 望嘉舊社, or Vungalid as it’s known in the Paiwan language.
 I was greeted by this sign.

-Another sign here yielded more info about the area.
+Another sign nearby yielded more info about the area.

 They were also a nice group of folks.